JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/druid-circle-of-the-moon.md

 You gain the ability to use Wild Shape on your turn as a bonus action, rather than as an action.

-Additionally, while you are transformed by Wild Shape, you can use a bonus action to expend one spell slot to regain `1d8` hit points per level of the spell slot expended.
+Additionally, while you are transformed by Wild Shape, you can use a bonus action to expend one spell slot to regain `dice: 1d8|avg` (`1d8`) hit points per level of the spell slot expended.

 ### Circle Forms (Level 2)